curtmorgan3/quest-bound-docs/docs/windows.md

 - Select a component
 - Use the layer buttons in the toolbar to bring forward or send backward

+## Pages: Combining Windows into Templates

+Windows are combined into [pages](./pages.md)—templates that define which windows appear on a character sheet and where they're positioned.
+Create pages in the Pages tab of your ruleset, add windows to each page, and position them on the canvas.
+Characters then use these pages as the starting layout for their sheets.

 ## Using Windows in Character Sheets

 Once you've created windows in your ruleset, they become available to all characters using that ruleset.